 Our product, IC 100, really has a differentiated mechanism of action.
 It is expected to block initiation of the inflammatory cascade and attenuate perpetuation of the intense, damaging inflammation that is pathogenic in inflammatory diseases.
 It does this by targeting a component of the inflammasome called ASC.
 What is unique about this is that ASC is a component of multiple types of inflammasomes.
 As numerous inflammatory diseases are associated with activation of more than one type of inflammasome, IC 100 has potential to target a broad range of inflammatory diseases.
 Other inflammasome inhibitors in development are targeting the sensor molecule component.
-Given that each type of inflammatory diseases associated with activation of only one type of inflammasome.
+Given that each type of inflammasome has one unique sensor molecule, it is likely that their therapeutic efficacy will be limited to inflammatory diseases associated with activation of only one type of inflammasome.